 - Beginners and recreational players – The bare minimum size of playing space for such players is 17’x11′

 - Keen players or those improving their game – For those trying to improve on their game, more space is required to execute your shots.
 A 22’x15′ would be ideal.

 - For coaching or serious practice – When you start taking the game more seriously, a room size of 28’x13′ is best as it won’t limit you while practicing.

 - Tournament play – You won’t require that much space but just in case you want to know, local tournaments have a playing space of around of 30’x16′ while national tournament have a playing space of around 40’x20′.

 Space required is the most necessary factor to decide the ideal size of ping pong table you want to buy or whether you should go for it or not let alone the size.
-Because you would want to invest in something and later compromise with the play.
+Because you would not want to invest in something and later compromise with the play.

-To coclude, a room size of 19’x11′ is enough for casual games.
+To conclude, a room size of 19’x11′ is enough for casual games.
 Having 5′ either end of the table is enough to avoid feeling cramped, although you’ll need to make sure there’s no furniture in the way.
 For serious practice, a bigger room is required